-Reston is conveniently located between Washington, DC (about 19 miles East) and Dulles International Airport (six miles West) and is easily accessible via the Dulles Toll Road and the Silver Line of the Washington DC Metro
+Reston is conveniently located between Washington, DC (about 19 miles East) and Dulles International Airport (six miles west) and is easily accessible via the Dulles Toll Road and the Silver Line metro.

-Reston is the first planned community in the United States and is a model for new community developments throughout the United States and Europe.
-Designed by its Founder, Robert E. Simon, Reston features European-style plazas to encourage social interaction, regularly scheduled free outdoor concerts, Farmer’s Markets, and Special Events.
+Reston is widely known as America’s first planned community and is a model for new community developments throughout the United States and Europe.
+Designed by its founder, Robert E. Simon, Reston features unique European-style plazas to encourage social interaction, regularly scheduled free outdoor concerts, farmer’s markets, and special events.
 There are paved walking paths throughout Reston which weave behind homes and under roads so that the entire town is pedestrian accessible.
-There are over 16 pools and 20 Tennis Courts, biking and hiking trails and access to the W&OD bike trail which passes through Reston and extends from beyond Leesburg Virginia all the way to Georgetown, Washington, DC.
+There are over 16 pools and 20 Tennis Courts, biking and hiking trails and access to the W&OD bike trail which passes through Reston and extends from beyond Leesburg Virginia all the way to DC.
 The overall theme is that it is the perfect place to ‘Live, Work, and Play’.
-Disclaimer – I love in Reston myself and I love it!
+I live in Reston myself and I love it!

-Nearby Lake Anne Plaza has more shopping and dining options in an exceptional setting, and is a historical landmark of the National Trust for Historic Preservation.
-Lake Anne was the centerpiece of Reston when its development first began in 1962.
+Lake Anne Plaza also has shopping and dining options as well as canoe and paddleboat rentals.
+This exceptional setting is also a historical landmark of the National Trust for Historic Preservation.
+Lake Anne was the centerpiece of Reston, founded on April 20, 1964.
 Robert E. Simon purchased the 6,750 acres which make up Reston with the proceeds from his sale of Carnegie Hall in New York City.
-The plan was to be able to live and work in the same community and have cultural and recreational facilities available to everyone who lived there, with a major focus on preserving many acres for parks.
+The plan was to be able to live and work in the same community and have cultural and recreational facilities available and closeby to everyone who lived there, with a major focus on preserving many acres for parks.

 Types of Homes in the Area

-There are numerous architectural choices throughout Reston from mid-century Ramblers, to 1970’s Contemporaries, as well as traditional Colonial and Victorian style homes.
-In addition, there is a wide selection of town homes and condominiums (both high-rise and mid-rise) which are located everywhere from the very urban setting of the Reston Town Center to homes on one of the Reston’s lakes, or deep in the woods on large private lots.
+There are numerous architectural choices throughout Reston from mid-century ramblers, to 1970’s contemporaries, as well as traditional colonial and Victorian style homes.
+In addition, there are a growing number of condominiums (both high-rise and mid-rise).
+You can also find townhomes located everywhere from near the very urban setting of the Reston Town Center to homes on one of Reston’s lakes, or deep in the woods on large private lots.